kube-green/kube-green/README.md

 # kube-green

-Tests on some ideas to reduce the wasted power in kubernetes clusters to develop projects.
+Tests on some ideas to reduce the wasted energy power in kubernetes clusters to develop projects.